 Financial Aid

-Free Application for Federal Student Aid (FAFSA) APPLICATION Opens OCTOBER 1st.
+Free Application for Federal Student Aid (FAFSA) APPLICATION Opens DECEMBER 2023.

 Visit https://www.csac.ca.gov/ for more information.
 In order to qualify for a Cal Grant, students must file a FAFSA or California Dream Act Application.
 The FAFSA is FREE for seniors to apply, the earlier you apply the greater chance for aid, do not wait to apply.

-Statewide Financial Aid Workshops
+Statewide Financial Aid Workshops (coming soon)

 The California Student Aid Commission has upcoming workshops covering the Cal Grant program, the California Dream Act Application and the California Dream Act Service Incentive Grant.
-For the list of dates and more information, visit their website.

 What’s an FSA ID?